Written ca. 2002.

 He looked down at his wrist.
 It was bleeding.
 Not really the paper-cut that he thought it had been.
 Blood had run down his hands and fingers.
 He already had a stain on his shirt where his hand had brushed against his collar while he’d been on the phone.
 “Fuck,” he thought out loud.
 A bandage from the bathroom would stop the blood flow at least.
 But he couldn’t show up with a stain on his shirt.
 He’d have to change that.
 A Nirvana t-shirt seemed requisite in that moment, but he didn’t have one.
 A t-shirt with a soaring F-16 would have to do.

 The mechanical garage door opened.
 The old Toyota Corolla had basically become his since he’d turned sixteen years old.
 It wasn’t a bad little car, it just wasn’t that good either.
 Not exactly classy, but no one in high school had classy cars.
-Not even everyone had cars, so he was cool enough just to be one of the kids that did.
+Most of the kids didn’t have cars at all, and that is why he was one of the cool kids.
 Rain was blowing into the garage.
 It was quite windy indeed.
-The reality of the storm seemed even more pungent with Charles heightened senses.
+The reality of the storm seemed even more piercing with Charles heightened senses.
 It was real now too.
 Not just a sound pounding on the windows and roof, but actual drops of water touching his body.
 It was a good thing that his parents let him keep the car in the garage.
 He’d have been soaked just from the walk to the curb.

 The windshield wipers couldn’t keep up with the rain.
 They hadn’t been replaced in a long time, but they weren’t squeaking like they would in a light shower.
 There was too much water for that.
 He wondered why she had called him.
 They hadn’t really known each other at all.
-The most he had said to her at any given time was merely a few words.
-As he watched the cars pass by, he thought how easy it would be to die out here.
-Just drive into a passing car.
-Maybe that wasn’t as easy as the razor blade.
-Maybe it was.
-It seemed easier, it seemed like it wouldn’t hurt as long, because he’d die instantly.
-He was going fast enough that an accident would be fatal.
+The most he had said to her at any given time was a few words.
+Maybe it was Janette that he had made out with at the graduation party and now she wanted more.

 Darcy had basically been his dream girl, though.
 Hot, sexy, fly.
 She was smart too, though.
 He didn’t like that.
 He didn’t like smart girls.
 That was kind of his folly.
 He’d ignored her smarts in favor of her body.

 No one ever said that Charles was a good kid.
 He had a reputation.
 He was a party animal.
-He did drugs.
 The preps hated him, because the women loved him.
 He had smoked his first joint at eleven, and it wasn’t his last.
 It was his first time getting caught though, by his father, and he had taken a pretty big beating for it too.
-Charlie had been in Juvie multiple times, for multiple offenses, usually drugs, but occasionally for shoplifting.
+Charlie had been in Juvenile Detention a few times, usually for drugs, but occasionally for shoplifting.
 He wasn’t a criminal by any means, just an addict.
 He knew he was an addict, he could at least admit that to himself, but he certainly didn’t want to give it up.
-Cocaine was the best he’d done so far, but scoring it was far and in-between.
+Cocaine was the best he’d done so far.

-He doubled checked the address Janette had given him.
-A couple more blocks down.
 He pulled up in front of the house.
 Only a single light on in the living room, the rest of the house was dark.
 The street was dark for that matter.
 It was dark out, but not that late, so the street lamps hadn’t turned on yet.
-Damn this city, he thought to himself, too cheap to get street lamps with light sensors on them.
-He hated the city, he hated having grown up in the same house all his life, going to school with the same kids his whole life.
-It was a nice neighborhood and all, very little crime, in fact the only crime he knew about were his own, and the people that provided for him.
-He’d raise his children in a neighborhood like this, except that he never wanted to have children.
+He hated the town, he hated having grown up in the same house all his life, going to school with the same kids his whole life.
+The neighborhood was okay, he’d raise his children in a neighborhood like this, except that he never wanted to have children.
 He looked at Janette’s house and thought about driving away.
 What did he care about Janette?
 He couldn’t remember why he was so excited to come here to meet her when she had called ten minutes ago.
-Heck he had completely forgotten about the razor blade, except that he had to put a bandage over his wrist.
-Speaking of which it was soaked red, he didn’t know how much blood he had lost, not enough to make him pass out.
+Hell he had completely forgotten about the razor blade, except that he had to put a bandage over his wrist.
+Speaking of his wrist, it was soaked red.
+He didn’t know how much blood he had lost, not enough to make him pass out.
 Oh yes, he remembered, he wanted to party.
 That’s why he’d come.
 During the call, partying with one other person had seemed like a blast, but with the high wearing off he wasn’t so sure anymore.
 Maybe he should ask Janette to call some more of her friends.

 He got out of the car, forgetting to turn it off, and walked up to Janette’s door.
-Nice house he thought to himself, in truth it wasn’t any better than his own.
-He imagined Janette’s house would be clean inside.
-He was right, she opened the door, the first thing he noticed was the neatly organized curious.
+Nice house he thought to himself.
+It was two stories so it looked bigger, and the neighborhood seemed a little nicer.
+In truth it wasn’t any better than his own, just a different style of house in a different neighborhood.
+She opened the door.
+The first thing he noticed was the neatly organized curios.
 The second thing he noticed was Janette.
-She was hot as hell, she always had been.
-“Nice place you got here?”
+She was hot as hell.
+“Nice place you got here.”